7RU7H/Archive/Security-Disciplines/Blue-Team/Auditing-And-Monitoring.md

 - Procurement
 - Business Continuity Planning
 - Disaster Recovery Planning
 ## Log Management

+Logging provides a historical account of events for later analysis or audit review; it is essential for diagnostic, forensics, and compliance purposes.
+Logging is a form of data collection and a record-keeping activity, which can be processed and used to understanding and improve situations.

+General Strategy:
 - Log to a central location
 - Use a tool to filter and parse the logs
 - Setup alerts